daviddwlee84/personal-website/content/en/authors/admin/_index.md

 - Visitors
 ---

 My name is Da-Wei Lee (David Lee).
-I'm a master's student in software engineering at Peking University.
-Recently focus on natural language processing and knowledge graph related research.
+I am a Data & Applied Scientist at Microsoft.
+And I have been working on the video recommendation system used in several scenarios like Bing, MSN, and Edge for the last year.
 Enjoy being a **maker** - think of any creative idea and try hard to make it come true.
 I love to play music and any other cool stuff.
 I have a huge enthusiasm for learning and curiosity about discovering.
 Also, I am very willing to help people and sharing what I have learned.